google/zetasql/docs/functions-and-operators.md

 +   `sql_value`: The SQL value to convert to a JSON value.
 You can review the ZetaSQL data types that this function supports and their JSON encodings [here][json-encodings].
-+   `stringify_wide_numbers`: Optional mandatory-named argument.
++   `stringify_wide_numbers`: Optional mandatory-named argument that is either `TRUE` or `FALSE` (default).

-    If this argument is `TRUE`, numeric values outside of the `DOUBLE` type domain are encoded as strings.
+    +   If `TRUE`, numeric values outside of the `DOUBLE` type domain are encoded as strings.

-    If this argument is not used or is `FALSE`, numeric values outside of the `DOUBLE` type domain are not encoded as strings, but are stored as JSON numbers.
+    +   If `FALSE` (default), numeric values outside of the `DOUBLE` type domain are not encoded as strings, but are stored as JSON numbers.
 If a numerical value cannot be stored in JSON without loss of precision, an error is thrown.

     The following numerical data types are affected by the `stringify_wide_numbers` argument: